elkozmon/zoonavigator/_docs/basics/usage.md

 order: 1
 ---

 ZooNavigator is **available as a Docker image**.

-> Docker images with **'latest' tag are development builds**, therefore it is recommended to always **use the ones with version tags!**

-Simply start the Docker container:
+Start it using this command:

 ```shell script
 docker run \